deorst/InfiniteRotarySlider/README.md

 ## Installation

-Copy files `InfiniteRotarySpinnerComponent.h` and `InfiniteRotarySpinnerComponent.cpp` from [this](Source/InfiniteRotarySpinnerComponent) folder to the `Source` folder of your project, then use `Add Existing Files` Projucer's option and use.
+Copy files `InfiniteRotarySliderComponent.h` and `InfiniteRotarySliderComponent.cpp` from [this](Source/InfiniteRotarySliderComponent) folder to the `Source` folder of your project, then use `Add Existing Files` Projucer's option and use.